DmitryMyadzelets/epicx/journal/week 39.md

 $`Q = 5.67 \times 10^{-8} \times 0.95 \times 77 \times 10^{-4} \times (298^4 - 228^4) = 2.15 \, W`$.

-If the cell would be wraped with an aluminium foil (k = 0.04, see the [source](https://www.engineeringtoolbox.com/emissivity-coefficients-d_447.html)), then the amount radiated heat would be:
+If the cell would be wraped with an aluminium foil (k = 0.04, see the [source](https://www.engineeringtoolbox.com/emissivity-coefficients-d_447.html)), then the amount of radiated heat would be:

 $`Q = 5.67 \times 10^{-8} \times 0.04 \times 77 \times 10^{-4} \times (298^4 - 228^4) = 0.0905 \, W`$.

-Note, that rough aluminium has emmisivity 0.07, which is close to the value of aluminium foil.
-That's why hadn't observed any improvement of thermal performance in the experiment in the [week 24](/journal/week 24.md).
+Note, that a rough aluminium has emmisivity 0.07, which is close to the value 0.04 of an aluminium foil.
+That's why observed no improvement of thermal performance in the experiment in the [week 24](/journal/week 24.md).